Victoria Police Pipe Band

 The Victoria Police Pipe Band is a former Grade One World Pipe Band Championship-winning pipe band based in Melbourne, Australia.
 The band still operates today, though with reduced numbers and not competitively, after a controversial decision in 2000 to reshape it.

 As of today, the Victoria Police Pipe Band is the only Australian band in history to have attained the title of Grade One World Pipe Band Champion.
 It is Australia's most successful pipe band, having obtained three third-place results at the Worlds in years directly prior to its win in 1998.
 The band has also released a number of recordings, which are internationally popular.

 History

-The band was started in 1936, with generous funding from Mr W.E.
-McPherson (hence the McPherson tartan), by a small group of full-time police officers.
-For some fifty years following this, there is little noted in the history of the band and it is assumed that it continued on much in the way it had, filling its ranks with police who performed part-time.